Central Adelaide Mosque

-The Central Adelaide Mosque, also known as Adelaide City Mosque or Adelaide Mosque, and formerly known as the Afghan Chapel, is a mosque located in Adelaide, South Australia.
+The Central Adelaide Mosque, also known as Adelaide City Mosque or Adelaide Central Mosque or Adelaide Mosque, and formerly known as the Afghan Chapel, is a mosque located in Adelaide, South Australia.
 The mosque was built in 1888–1889, with its four distinctive minarets added in 1903, and is the oldest permanent mosque in Australia.
 Located in Little Gilbert Street in the south-west corner of the Adelaide city centre, the mosque was originally built to accommodate the spiritual needs of "Afghan" cameleers and traders coming in after working in South Australia's northern regions.
 After the congregation dwindled and the mosque fell into disrepair in the early 20th century, it took on a new lease of life with post-World War II Muslim migration, and has since been thriving.

 History

-Hadji Mullah Merban, retiring to Adelaide after leading camel teams on the Australian Overland Telegraph Line and subsequently becoming a respected spiritual leader, led the moves to have a mosque built.
+Hadji Mullah Merban came from Kandahar, Afghanistan.
+He planned on retiring and moving to Adelaide after leading camel teams on the Australian Overland Telegraph Line and subsequently becoming a respected spiritual leader, led the moves to have a mosque built.
 Abdul Wade (also known as Wadi, Wabed, Wahid), originally from the Quetta district (now Pakistan) and then merchant and cameleer in the area of Bourke, New South Wales, became the trustee and builder of the mosque.
 Funding was raised through donations from the small Muslim community in Adelaide and also from Melbourne.

 Plans for the mosque were approved by the Adelaide City Council in 1887 and the simple building of brick and stone, costing £450, took two years to complete.
 Hadji Mullah became the first caretaker of the mosque, living with his wife in a cottage in the grounds.
 There was also accommodation provided for aged and unemployed cameleers and other members of the community.

-In July 1890 it was reported that Friday night worshippers usually numbered 20–40, with up to 100 attending on big occasions.
+In July 1890, it was reported that Friday night worshippers usually numbered 20–40, with up to 100 attending on big occasions.
 Muslims from as far away as Broken Hill and Kalgoorlie gathered at least once a year at the Adelaide Mosque, usually for the Fast of Ramadan.
 In August 1890, over 80 Muslims and one Hindu were present to observe this important festival.

 Four minarets were added in 1903, and the mosque gardens grew lush and mature.

 Over time, as the cameleers passed on or returned to their countries of origin, the mosque became unused and decrepit, until the post-World War II wave of migration to Australia.
 Muslims arriving mostly from Bosnia and Herzegovina in the then Yugoslavia, and the newly independent Indonesia boosted the congregation.